XIMDEX/structured-data/readme.md

 ## Security

-If you discover any security related issues, please email ajlucena78@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email info@ximdex.com instead of using the issue tracker.

 ## Credits

-- [ajlucena78][link-author]
+- [ximdex][link-author]
 - [All Contributors][link-contributors]

 ## License